Rishthegreat/Notes/School/Spanish-American War.md

 	- The Americans had a fleet in Hong Kong and was told to wait for the declaration of war, to attack the Philipines
 		- Dewey captures Manilla and destroys the Spanish fleet in Phillipines
 		- People question whether the war was really about Cuba
-	- Amilio Aguinaldo was the LEader of the Filipino Uprising and the US helps them atta
+	- Amilio Aguinaldo was the leader of the Filipino Uprising and the US helps them attack Spain presence to free the Philipines
+- Rough Riders - San Juan Hill
+- July 16 - Agree to terms of Surrender in Cuba
+	- Bad planning on the US for the war
+		- Army inadequately equipped and prepared
+		- Over 5 thousand Americans die from disease while only 500 die in battle